adiraz1/Lyve-Cloud-solutions-samples/s3-replication-to-lyvecloud/README.md

 	- Buckets
 	- Permissions
 	- Service Account
-- Lyve Cloud access and secret key.
+- Lyve Cloud access and secret keys.
 These can be obtained from the console by creating a new Service Account with appropriate permissions.
 - Lyve Cloud bucket
 - AWS account
 - Access to AWS Management Console with necessary permissions to create/modify the following services: